-Random samples of batches of prequalified pharmaceutical product(s), taken in accordance with a predefined sampling procedure (based on risk assessment), should be sent for independent testing at a reliable quality control laboratory (e.g., a WHO-prequalified http://apps.who.int/iris/bitstream/handle/10665/44576/9789241501453 eng.pdf;jsessionid=49861414B7761E8 954861D6069D3A9DB?sequence=1 laboratory) for compliance with final product specifications as part of the continuous monitoring program.
+Random samples of batches of prequalified pharmaceutical product(s), taken in accordance with a predefined sampling procedure (based on risk assessment), should be sent for independent testing at a reliable quality control laboratory (e.g., a WHO-prequalified laboratory) for compliance with final product specifications as part of the continuous monitoring program.

-10 World Health Organization.
+&lt;sup>10 World Health Organization.
 2011.
 Marketing Authorization of Pharmaceutical Products with Special Reference to Multisource (Generic) Products: A Manual for National Medicines Regulatory Authorities (NMRAs).
 2nd ed.
 Geneva: WHO.
 Available at